-If the corporation's principal business office is located in Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia or Wisconsin, fax the form to (855) 270-4081 or mail it to Department of the Treasury Internal Revenue Service Center, Cincinnati, OH 45999.
+If the corporation's principal business office is located in Connecticut, Delaware, District of Columbia, Georgia, Illinois, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, or Wisconsin, fax the form to (855) 887-7734 or mail it to Department of the Treasury, Internal Revenue Service, Kansas City, MO 64999.

-If the corporation's principal business office is located in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Hawaii, Idaho, Iowa, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington or Wyoming, fax the form to (855) 214-7520 or mail to Department of the Treasury Internal Revenue Service Center, Ogden, UT 84201.
+If the corporation's principal business office is located in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Hawaii, Idaho, Iowa, Kansas, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, or Wyoming, fax the form to (855) 214-7520 or mail to Department of the Treasury, Internal Revenue Service, Ogden, UT 84201.

 Faxing the application to the IRS is the least reliable way to go about informing the IRS of the election, as many faxes wind up illegible and others are never even received.
 We recommend that you send your signed application via the United States Postal Service Certified Mail with Return Receipt.